 and need only 2 contacts: positive and negative.
 No semiconductor diodes

 were available when these systems were installed.
 So sparking was tolerated.

-However, simply adding the rectifier diodes shown for dual-mode EVs on
+However, simply including the rectifier diodes shown for dual-mode EVs on

-this page will eliminate sparking and its problems.
+this page would eliminate sparking and its problems.

 If you like the technology proposed on this page, or others, the only way we'll get it is to keep after our government representatives, until it becomes a high-visibility issue.
 Environmentally benign, safe EVs can be available at low cost, with attractive features, if institutional obstacles can be overcome.
 And the best way to start things rolling is to raise the issue at every opportunity.
 Thanks for your interest and action, and good luck!

 If you have questions, comments or suggestions, email me: firstname.lastname@example.org